There are usually 2 reasons why puppies get ‘a bit bitey’:

 When you start giving your dog or puppy choices in theses ways, you may find your puppy ‘magically’ becomes a little calmer.
 Choices ease frustration and that in itself creates calmer behaviour in your pup.

 Animal Behaviourist & Trainer, Chirag Patel gave an excellent talk at the BCSPCA called “10 Things Your Dog Wishes You Knew”.
 Click here for the video – scroll to 20 mins for the start of his talk and to 51 mins for the bit on puppy mouthing/biting.
-It’s well worth listening to if you want to understand your pup/dog’s behaviour better.
+It’s well worth a listen – you’ll understand your pup/dog’s behaviour far better.

 ‘But It happened out of the blue’

-Is that humans struggle to see (or respond to) the subtle signals that dogs give; we only tend to notice when the dog ‘shouts’ at us – ie a growl or a bark or a bite.
+Humans often struggle to see (or respond to) the subtle signals – the polite whispers – that dogs give; we only tend to notice when the dog ‘shouts’ at us – ie a growl or a bark or a bite.
+Usually because all the dogs whispers have been missed/ignored.
 But look how far up the ladder a growl is.
-Think how stressed the dog must be feeling by the time he has to escalate to that point?
+Think how stressed your dog is, if he has to escalate to that point?